anthony-nuccio/PlatformProject/README.md

 The editors of this repository are: Owen Korz, Ralph Gatdula, and Anthony Nuccio

 The website uses HTML, CSS, and JavaScript.

+The live version of the website can be found at: http://webster.csc.villanova.edu/~plapro34/moviesRecsWebsite/Main.html